GUDHI/gudhi-devel/src/cython/doc/index.rst

 The current release of the GUDHI library includes:

 * Data structures to represent, construct and manipulate simplicial complexes.
-* Simplication of simplicial complexes by edge contraction.
+* Simplification of simplicial complexes by edge contraction.
 * Algorithms to compute persistent homology and bottleneck distance.

 We refer to :cite:`gudhilibrary_ICMS14` for a detailed description of the